Starlite Campbell Band: The Supertone Show

-From November 2015 to October 2019 and January 2023 to April 2024 Starlite and Campbell broadcast the Supertone Show, a weekly, music-inspired chat show about songs and the people who make them.
-It featured an eclectic mix of music from their vinyl collections, plus special shows focussing on inspirational people who have influenced and changed the sound of modern music.
+From November 2015 to October 2019 and January 2023 to April 2024, Starlite and Campbell broadcast the Supertone Show, a weekly, music-inspired chat show about songs and the people who make them.
+It featured a mix of music from their vinyl collections, plus special shows focusing on inspirational people who have influenced and changed the sound of modern music.
 The show was syndicated to 14 internet and FM stations based in the Netherlands, USA, Canada, and the UK.
 Repeats are still being broadcast and an archive is available on a section of their blog VIBES.

 Electrolite

 In May 2014 the couple, with Mark Cleator, recorded a synth-pop / electronic music, extended play record under the name Electrolite.
 Writing took place on the Isle of Man and later in Duras, Lot-et-Garonne, France and Valencia, Spain.
 The EP was released electronically and on 180g vinyl and features Starlite on vocals, Campbell on drum & bass synthesiser programming, MOOG E1 guitar, electric guitar, Theremin, backing vocals with Mark Cleator on an array of analog synthesizers by Moog, ARP, Dave Smith plus an original Mellotron.
 It was recorded at the Chairworks Studio in Castleford with engineer James Mottershead, produced by Campbell and mastered by Kevin Grainger at Wired Masters, London and in 2017 the record was licensed to Ninthwave Records.
 The sleeve was designed by Barry Kinder and Daren Newman.